alexzhangs/xsh/README.md

 ## 2. Design Philosophy

 * Reuse the shell code previously written, provide a uniform way to organize the code, document the code, format the code, execute the code, even the way you write the code.
-As a result, some of well organized bash code libraries will born.
+As a result, some well-organized bash code libraries will be born.

 * Easy to bootstrap(install).

-  Only thing you need is bash and Git client.
+  The only thing you need is a bash and Git client.

   ```bash
   git clone https://github.com/alexzhangs/xsh